seerge/g-helper/docs/README.md

 2. Unzip to a folder of your choice
 3. Run **GHelper.exe**

-### Dependencies & Requirements
+### Requirements (mandatory)

 - Microsoft [.NET7](https://dotnet.microsoft.com/en-us/download).
 Most probably you already have it.
 Otherwise you can [download it](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-7.0.202-windows-x64-installer) from the official website.

 - [Asus System Control Interface](https://dlcdnets.asus.com/pub/ASUS/nb/Image/CustomComponent/ASUSSystemControlInterfaceV3/ASUSSystemControlInterfaceV3.exe).
 If you have or had MyASUS app installed this "driver" probably still in place (even after MyASUS uninstalls).
 Alternatively - you can download and install it

+### Recommendations (optional)

+- I recommend keeping "Asus Optimization Service" running, as it keeps basic laptop hotkeys such as screen or keyboard brightness adjustment working.

 - Optionally(!) you can disable / remove unnecessary services by running [this debloat bat file](https://raw.githubusercontent.com/seerge/g-helper/main/debloat.bat) as admin.
 To restore services - run [this bloat bat file](https://raw.githubusercontent.com/seerge/g-helper/main/bloat.bat) instead.

-- I recommend keeping "Asus Optimization Service" running, as it keeps basic laptop hotkeys such as screen or keyboard brightness adjustment working.

 - It's not recommended to use an app in combination with Armoury Crate services, because they adjust the same settings.
 You can [uninstall it using it's own uninstall tool](https://dlcdnets.asus.com/pub/ASUS/mb/14Utilities/Armoury_Crate_Uninstall_Tool.zip?model=armoury%20crate).
 Just in case, you can always install it back later.